Flea (musician): Film and television

 Flea has pursued a minor acting career since the mid-1980s.
 His first role was as young punk Razzle in the Penelope Spheeris film Suburbia (1984).
 Shortly thereafter he starred alongside the Chili Peppers, who played themselves, in the skate drama Thrashin' (1986).
 He played the ill-fated punker Milo in another Penelope Spheeris film, Dudes (1987).
-He also made an appearance in the Bruce Weber documentary film about the life and career of jazz trumpeter Chet Baker entitled Let's Get Lost (1988).
+He also made an appearance in the Bruce Weber documentary film about the life and career of jazz trumpeter Chet Baker titled Let's Get Lost (1988).
 He portrayed the character Douglas J. Needles in Back to the Future Part II (1989) and Back to the Future Part III (1990), though in an interview he referred to Part II as "a multi-million-dollar piece of trash", saying that he was happy neither with the film nor his performance in it.

 Flea played a minor role in the 1991 independent film My Own Private Idaho as the character Budd.
 He played a number of minor roles in films throughout the 1990s, including Son in Law (1993) as a tattoo artist, The Chase (1994) as a monster truck driver alongside Kiedis, Fear and Loathing in Las Vegas (1998) as a "Hippie", in The Big Lebowski (1998) as a German nihilist, and the 1998 remake of Psycho.
 He has also lent his voice to the Nickelodeon animated series The Wild Thornberrys as the character Donnie.
 In 1992, Flea and the other Red Hot Chili Peppers appeared as themselves in the animated comedy The Simpsons on the episode "Krusty Gets Kancelled".

 In 2011, Flea appeared in the documentary Bob and the Monster.
 The film details the life of musician and drug counselor Bob Forrest.

-Flea appears in the documentary The Other F Word, which aired on Showtime and was released through Oscilloscope Laboratories (a company founded by Adam Yauch).
+Flea appears in the documentary The Other F Word, which aired on Showtime and was released through Oscilloscope Laboratories, a company founded by Adam Yauch.
 The documentary, which was directed by Andrea Blaugrund Nevins, focused on a generation of punk rockers, how they have handled fatherhood, and how they went from public rebel to domestic authority figure.
 Mark Hoppus, Jim Lindberg, Art Alexakis, and Mark Mothersbaugh were also featured.